-As well as being paradise for foodies, Singapore is a prime spot for retail therapy – pampering, clothes and furniture for a start.
+As well as being paradise for foodies, you’re living in a prime spot for retail therapy – pampering, clothes and furniture for a start.
 Not sure where to go?
-We’ve done the legwork and compiled this go-to guide for shopping across the island.
+We’ve done the legwork and compiled this go-to guide for the best places to go shopping in Singapore.
 From the famous Orchard road to Marina Bay and some hidden retail gems.
 Ready, set, shop!

 Located across the road from Singapore’s picturesque Botanic Gardens, Cluny Court (501 Bukit Timah Road) offers an eclectic mix of fashion and lifestyle stores amidst a good selection of foodie haunts.
 Shopping for your growing tweens?
 Check out multilabel boutique Twelve by Elly (#02-06), where you’ll find trendy clothing designs and accessories for both boys and girls between the ages of six and 12.
 For resort-worthy fashion and accessories, visit The Tui Collection (#02-16), Simone Irani (#02-17) or Lilla Lane (#02-35), or if you’re on the hunt for maternity wear, Mothers en Vogue (#02-18) offers a great range of stylish wear for mothers-to-be.